ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/reference-architecture-web-app-cross-region.md

 | Security           | * Ensure that all operator actions are run securely through a bastion host. \n * Protect the boundaries of the application against denial-of-service and application-layer attacks. \n * Encrypt all application data in transit and at rest to protect it from unauthorized disclosure. \n * Encrypt all backup data to protect it from unauthorized disclosure. \n * Encrypt all security data (operational and audit logs) to protect from unauthorized disclosure. \n * Encrypt all data by using customer-managed keys to meet regulatory compliance requirements for more security and customer control. \n * Protect secrets through their entire lifecycle and secure them using access control measures. |
 | Resiliency         | * Support application availability targets and business continuity policies. \n * Ensure availability of the application if planned and unplanned outages occur. \n * Provide highly available compute, storage, network, and other cloud services to handle application load and performance requirements. \n * Backup application data to enable recovery if unplanned outages occur. \n * Provide highly available storage for security data (logs) and backup data. \n * Automate recovery tasks to minimize downtime |
 | Service management | * Monitor system and application health metrics and logs to detect issues that might impact the availability of the application. \n * Generate alerts/notifications about issues that might impact the availability of applications to trigger appropriate responses to minimize downtime. \n * Monitor audit logs to track changes and detect potential security problems. \n * Provide a mechanism to identify and send notifications about issues that are found in audit logs. |
-{: caption="Table 1.
-Web app cross-region resiliency requirements" caption-side="bottom"}
+{: caption="Web app cross-region resiliency requirements" caption-side="bottom"}

 ## Components
 {: #components}